Simon Pegg Answers If He Wants To Star In Marvel Projects

 In a recent interview, Pegg discussed the film franchise starring Tom Cruise.
 He reveals that the approach is not aimed at children, but at adults (via ScreenRant).

-In addition, Pegg, blasted by Star Wars fans, was approached about the Marvel theme, and commented that he is in no hurry to join the MCU, although he has shown interest.
+Also, Pegg, blasted by Star Wars fans, was approached about the Marvel theme, and commented that he’s in no hurry to join the MCU, although he’s shown interest.

-“I’m in no rush to join the MCU or anything.
+‘I’m in no rush to join the MCU or anything.
 I kind of feel like I want to be a little bit more free.
-You’re a part of it and you’re stuck with it for years.
-It can be a little restrictive,” he said.
+You’re a part of it you’ve been stuck with for years.
+It can be a little restrictive,’ he said.

 Astro returns in Mission Impossible 7

-For the first time in the franchise, Mission: Impossible will use two films to tell the same story.
+For the first time in the franchise, Mission: Impossible to use two films to tell the same story.
 With that, the eighth feature in the series is already confirmed.

-The cast will also include Hayley Atwell (Agent Carter), Pom Klementieff (Guardians of the Galaxy), Shea Whigham (Agent Carter) and the return of Vanessa Kirby.
+The cast also includes Hayley Atwell (Agent Carter), Pom Klementieff (Guardies of the Galaxy), Shea Whigham (Agent Carter) and the return of Vanessa Kirby.